 But for your $99 you also get 2048 levels of pressure sensitivity, a couple of shortcut buttons and the holy grail of stylus technology in the form of palm rejection – provided you are using the right apps.
 Unfortunately, not every advertised app supports every advertised feature.

-Adobe’s Photoshop Sketch, Illustrator Draw and Illustrator Line are arguably the best of the bunch, providing adjustable palm rejection technology that works flawlessly.
+Adobe’s Photoshop Sketch, Illustrator Draw and Illustrator Line [No longer available] are arguably the best of the bunch, providing adjustable palm rejection technology that works flawlessly.
 Pairing the stylus is as easy as tapping and holding on a point, and the included tools make it surprisingly easy for anyone to come up with semi-decent sketches and drawings.
 Until I used Photoshop Sketch, I was ready to write the Jot Touch off.